MrKunalSharma/rag-document-qa/README.md

----
-title: RAG Document QA
-emoji: 📚
-colorFrom: purple
-colorTo: red
-sdk: streamlit
-sdk_version: "1.28.1"
-app_file: app.py
-pinned: false
----

-# 📚 RAG Document Q&A System
+# RAG Document Q&A System

 A production-ready Retrieval-Augmented Generation (RAG) system that enables intelligent question-answering over PDF documents using semantic search and natural language processing.